mattm8600/NSSSIP2023/launch/launch_docs.md

 - **TODO:** Add launch arguments for `circle.launch`

 ## sim_test.launch
-Launches everything in `drone.launch` and `perception.launch` except it has the sim port number and sets the perception mode to 0 by default
+Launches everything in `drone.launch` and `perception.launch` except it uses the simulation port number and sets the perception mode to 0 by default